EMUI: History

-On 20th of October 2022, Huawei unveiled their upcoming version of EMUI, which is EMUI 13 on their official website.
-It inherits the main features unveiled with HarmonyOS 3, such as widgets which can be stacked on top of another, folders which can be resized like Android widgets, and a few other features.
+On 20 October 2022, Huawei unveiled EMUI 13 on their official website.
+It inherited the main features unveiled with HarmonyOS 3, such as widgets that can be stacked on top of one another or folders that can be resized like Android widgets.

+Independent Honor, MagicOS 8 with Android 14 reported on 21 July 2023 for delayed November launch, which was eventually launched on 10 January 2024.

+HarmonyOS 4.0 was released on 4 August 2023.
+EMUI 14 was demonstrated on Mate 60 RS Ultimate Edition at MWC Barcelona 2024 via Huawei's booth, Barcelona, Spain on 27 February 2024.
+On 5 March 2024, Huawei Germany announced the EMUI 14 beta program for 13 global smartphone models that comes with HarmonyOS 4 features.
+The rollout reportedly, is planned for summer, between 6 and 25 June 2024 release on nine models along with Nova 11i models on 3 July 2024, also newer Huawei Mate 60 and P70 flagships bundled with the new software.

+On 25 April 2024, Huawei rolled out EMUI 14.2 with no major new features such as AI features on HarmonyOS 4.2 Chinese variant, features system stability in Russia with countries planned to follow suit shortly.
+It also provides MicroG and GBox, which allows using Google apps.

+On 12 December 2024, Huawei launched Mate X6 foldable first device preinstalled with the global variant software of HarmonyOS 4.3/EMUI 15 in its Dubai launch event.

 Version history

 Reception

 Earlier versions of EMUI have been criticized for placing all app icons on the home screen, with some reviewers saying that it tries to imitate Apple's iOS.
 The app drawer has been brought back as an option in EMUI 5.0.
 PC Magazine's Adam Smith criticized EMUI for being bloated with duplicate apps and the settings menus being difficult to navigate.

+EMUI lacks support of AptX and SBC-XQ, which limits audio quality on Huawei devices.